-But, Prince Henry is so cute, so why don't we just call him that?!
-Since his childhood, he's been called Harry because it’s a common nickname for Henry in the royal family.
+Prince Henry rolls off the tongue quite well, in our opinion — so why do we call him Harry?
+Well, since his childhood, the 34-year-old been referred to as Harry because it’s a common nickname for Henry in the royal family.
 His late mother, Princess Diana, also used to call her boy, “My Little Spencer,” to show that his red hair came from her side of the family.

 However, Harry’s older brother, Prince William, was actually born with the name William.
-Turns out, though, that Harry’s fiancée, Meghan Markle, was also born with a different name!
-Her actual moniker is Rachel Meghan Markle even though she dropped the Rachel in her acting stage name.
-Now they're really the perfect couple!
+Turns out, though, that Harry’s wife and mother of his son, Meghan Markle, was also born with a different name!
+Her actual moniker is Rachel Meghan Markle even though she dropped the Rachel in her acting stage name — wow!